alexqfredrickson/notes/aws/aws.md

 Amazon Redshift is a managed, petabyte-scale data warehouse servie.
 It is less-configured than a data warehouse.
 It leverages intelligent-scaling.
 It does not incur charges while idle.
 Redshift can be queried using its own syntax, or by way of using SQL queries.

+Redshift is designed for OLAP processing (by contrast, RDS is designed for more traditional OLTP processing).

 Redshift uses four KMS keys: (1) an AES-256 data encryption key, (2) a database key, (3) a cluster key, and (4) a root key.

 ## General Concepts